ropensci/fellingdater/README.md

 #### dummy2

-A data set with one exact felling date:
+A data set with 5 tree-ring series of which one has an exact felling date:

 ``` r
 dummy2